KnpLabs/KnpTimeBundle/README.md

 <-- Last edited 1 week ago -->
 ```

+Want to see it used in a screencast 🎥?
+Check out SymfonyCasts: https://symfonycasts.com/screencast/symfony-doctrine/ago

 The date formatted can be translated into any language, and many are supported out of the box.

 ## INSTALLATION